bala-ji1045/Movie-Match/README.md

 # Movie-Match
-Project Description: Movie Recommendation System  This project is a web-based Movie Recommendation System built using Streamlit.
+Project Description: Movie Recommendation System  This project is a web-based Movie Recommendation System built using gardio.
 It allows users to select a movie they like and instantly receive personalized movie recommendations, each displayed with its poster and title in an attractive card layout.
 Key Features:

 User-Friendly Interface: Clean, modern UI with a dark theme and card-based design for recommendations.